uwe-creative-technology/CT_toolkit_sessions/session_5/README.md

 * load words from a file into a vector
 * create custom sorting functions
 * sort the vector using the function ```ofSort()```
+* view text in 3D with easyCam
+* load text from file using fileDialog
+* load text from a remote URL on the web

 also